The 12 Best Book Podcasts

 Backlisted has been around for almost a decade.
 In that time, it has grown to become one of the most popular book podcasts in the genre.
 Rather than focusing on the latest releases, the show turns attention to older novels, particularly 19th and 20th-century works.
 The show’s appeal can be attributed to a few things.
 Consistency.
 Knowledgeable guests.
 Steadily improving cover art.
 But the thing that keeps listeners coming back is the genuine fondness for literature that is palpable from everyone involved.
 You can fall in love or rekindle your interest in a novel after finishing an episode — a rare feat, even in a genre abounding with praise for reading.

 Book podcasts tend to have two main problems: on the one hand, they can be rambly and unfocused; on the other, they can be so specific that their discussions become dry.
-Backlisted avoids both of these traps.
-Hosts John Mitchinson and Andy Miller know their James from their Wharton.
+Backlisted avoids both of these traps; its hosts, John Mitchinson and Andy Miller, know their James from their Wharton.

 Reading the Room

 Every year, at literary festivals around the world, writers and readers gather for talks about books.
 It’s a simple format.
 A moderator offers a vaguely sycophantic line of questioning to a tired contemporary writer who will inevitably dodge the subject to return, once again, to their reading of Freud.
 Or Marx.
 Or — well, you get the picture.
 Nevertheless, the literary scene can’t get enough.
 Some people love talking about reading more than actually reading.
 If your feed is full of book podcasts, you might be one of them.
 We don’t judge.
 And the host of Reading the Room won’t either.
-Host Jaylen Lopez, of YouTube fame, invites literary writers to discuss their latest work in conversations that could be plucked from a sell-out talk at The Strand or Books Are Magic.
-If you are between literary festivals, Reading the Room will tide you over.
+Jaylen Lopez, of YouTube fame, invites literary writers to discuss their latest work in conversations that could be plucked from a sell-out talk at The Strand or Books Are Magic.
+These episodes have wide appeal, making them a great bet for intergenerational listening.
+Oh, and we recommend Lopez’s social media accounts, too.
+It’s always interesting to see what he’s reading at any given moment.
+If you are between literary festivals or just want to hear what’s new in contemporary literature, Reading the Room will tide you over.

 ¤